Charity Dingle: 2000–2005

 Charity comes to Emmerdale for her cousin, Butch's (Paul Loughran) funeral.
 It emerges that she is working as a prostitute and there is a warrant out for her arrest.
 Charity stays with Zak Dingle (Steve Halliwell) and his wife Lisa (Jane Cox).

 Charity begins dating Chris Tate (Peter Amory), which his sister, Zoe (Leah Bracknell), is unhappy about and offers her money to end it but Charity refuses.
 Zoe and Charity then have an affair but Charity ends it when Zoe gets too possessive.
-Chris proposes marriage and Charity accepts so Zoe records Charity taking about their affair and blackmails her to sign a prenuptial agreement.
+Chris proposes marriage and Charity accepts so Zoe records Charity talking about their affair and blackmails her to sign a prenuptial agreement.
 However, Charity tells Chris about her affair and Chris forgives her, tearing up the pre-nup and Zoe moves out.
 Chris and Charity marry and Charity helps Chris run his business empire.